-New Staff Spotlight.
+New Staff Spotlight

 Greg earned his B.S. in Genetics from the University of California, Davis in 1996 and his Ph.D. in Developmental Biology from Stanford University in 2002.
 His research focused on DNA damage repair and DNA damage checkpoints.
 He has taught at such institutions as the University of California, Los Angeles and Cold Spring Harbor Laboratory.
 As the new Director of SRF Education, Greg will be leading SRF's effort to inspire the next generation of biomedical students.

 Dr. Gregory Chin Director, SRF Education

+1

+1.

-Dr. William Bains University of Cambridge Instructor: Cross-linking of the Extracellular Matrix
+University of Cambridge Instructor: Cross-linking of the Extracellular Matrix

-SRF Education is developing coursework on regenerative medicine and its applicability to the diseases of aging, a topic that is not being covered anywhere else.
 In 2012, we filmed ten lectures by top regenerative medicine researchers (several of whom are shown on this page) at universities across the United States and beyond.
 Coursework videos will be freely available on our website in 2013.